? = ?

 5 census returns; children's birth certificates; information from family Bible (although in this instance this conflicts with their daughter's birth certificate, which shows them resident at 4 Chatham Place, Walmer, but with Louisa living in the Marine Barracks, Chatham, by the time she registered the birth, in October)

-10 death certificate; letter and enclosures to Sidney Beck, from his uncle Harry Harding
+11 death certificate; letter and enclosures to Sidney Beck, from his uncle Harry Harding; Kent burials

 Samuel Hugh Jarvis was born in Chatham around 1813 and baptised on the 15th April 1814, at St Mary's church, Chatham.1

-In his youth he became a mariner.
-He married, first, Eleanor Brown (spinster, of Park Lane, Liverpool), at Liverpool parish church, on the 7th January 1838, by licence; he was then living at Mersey Street, Liverpool; he signed his name.2
+In his youth he became a mariner; of Chatham, he saw service in January 1838 as a merchant seaman aboard the Dido.
+He married, first, Eleanor Brown (spinster, of Park Lane, Liverpool, d. of Thomas Brown), at Liverpool parish church, on the 7th January 1838, by licence; a mariner, he was then living at Mersey Street, Liverpool; he signed, she marked her name.2

 On the 4th October 1854 he was prosecuted at the County Petty Sessions: